fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 But first, make sure you're Docker database container is up and running.
 If it isn't, just type `docker-compose up` or start it from the Docker Desktop application or from VSCode's Docker extension.

 So now we're ready to create our first “migration commit”.
-For that just type:
+For that just type: `poetry run alembic revision --autogenerate -m "create counter table"`

 {lang=bash,line-numbers=off}
 ```